FriendsOfCake/crud/README.md

 # Features

-If you have a good idea for a Crud feature, please join us on IRC and let's discuss it.
+If you have a good idea for a Crud feature, please join us on IRC/Slack in the #friendsofcake channel and let's discuss it (this is not a support channel).
 Pull requests are always more than welcome.

 # Support / Questions

-You can join us on IRC in the #FriendsOfCake channel for any support or questions.
+You can use any of CakePHP's support forums/channels for any support or questions.